I know you don’t want to hear it, but video is eating the world!

 Your frame should be slightly off centre, but the camera height can be dead centre.

 Be careful of the angle though.
-The lens should either be directly level or be pointing ever so slight downwards towards your face.
+The lens should either be directly level or be pointing ever so slightly downwards towards your face.

 Try to avoid the Blair Witch Project ‘up the nostrils’ approach.